codlark/cls-docs/docs/Syntax.md

     .5
     1/2

-When numbers are used as arguments to a macro, be it the math macro, the slice macro, or any other, units are ignored, and may even be an error.
+When numbers are used as arguments to a macro, be it the math macro, the slice function, or any other, units are ignored, and may even be an error.

     [if|?
 1mm == 1in, will always be true, this is never seen on a card]